 Description

-DESCRIPTION: three upright timber posts with arch braces to the sill beam.
-From the arch braces are angled struts to the tie beam.
-Smaller arch braces rise from the posts to the central axial beam, forming a pointed arch to the pedestrian entrance.
-The timbers are chamfered with run-out stops.
-The roof structure is hipped with gablets at the apex featuring timber trefoil motifs.
+The structure consists of two unequal bays, providing a coffin entrance and a pedestrian entrance accessed from north to south.
+It has three upright timber posts with arch braces supporting the sill beam.
+Angled struts connect the arch braces to the tie beam, and smaller arch braces rise from the posts to the central axial beam, creating a pointed arch for the pedestrian entrance.
+The timbers are stop-chamfered with run-out stops.
+The hipped roof features gablets at the apex adorned with timber trefoil motifs.

-The lych gate stands on three granite stone plinths which span a stepped approach to the churchyard.
-The steps have granite kerb stones and cobbled floor platforms of Mortimer slate stones.
+The lych gate is supported by three granite stone plinths that lead up a stepped approach to the churchyard.
+The steps are bordered by granite kerb stones and have cobbled floor platforms made of Mortimer slate stones.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.